 Most all cities and counties have ordinances that restrict where RVs and campers can park.
 Most do not allow people to sleep overnight in their vehicles, particularly when parked along streets or in shopping centers.
 You generally don’t have this problem with Harvest Hosts.

-By contrast, Boondockers Welcome, which is often seen as the primary competitor to Harvest Hosts, relies on residences as their hosts.
+By contrast, Boondockers Welcome, which is owned by Harvest Hosts, relies on residences as their hosts.
 Most cities and counties have laws against parking on residential streets, and most Home Owners Associations have rules against parking RVs in their neighborhoods.
 This is why many people are lead to believe that Boondockers Welcome is illegal.

 Is Harvest Hosts Worth the Money?

 Yes and no. Yes, it’s worth it if you love to travel to various wineries and restaurants and enjoy what they have to offer.
 It can be expensive, ranging from $20.00 to $100.00 per night, and that’s in addition to the $99.00 annual membership fee.

 But on the other hand, no. If you’re a dedicated boondocker, and you’re more concerned about finding a place to park overnight, then you’re better off sticking with Walmart.
 You can still walk to a nearby restaurant, and you can still go into Walmart and get your necessary supplies.
 At least with Walmart, you don’t have an annual membership to pay, and you can still rely on online reviews to find which Walmarts are safe to park at.